ec-europa/toolkit/README.md

 - [Update Project Documentation](/docs/guide/project-documentation.rst)
 - [Changelog](/CHANGELOG.md)

+To have more details about this package, please check the [full documentation](https://ec-europa.github.io/toolkit/).

 ## Contributing
 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct and the process to submit pull-request to us.